kaytalium/ppt_swim/README.md

 ### Created by Ovel Heslop

-This application was designed to track weather patterns in specific areas (user defined ) and advises wheather users should work full hours or admended times.
+This application was designed to track weather patterns in specific areas (user defined ) and advises whether users should work full hours or admended times.

 ## Screen Shot